Amey-Thakur/ANALYSIS-OF-ALGORITHM-AND-ANALYSIS-OF-ALGORITHM-LAB/README.md

 | 3 | [AOA Chapter - 3](https://github.com/Amey-Thakur/ANALYSIS-OF-ALGORITHM-AND-ANALYSIS-OF-ALGORITHM-LAB/blob/main/THE%20WALL/AOA_Chapter-3.pdf) | Advanced algorithms and optimization |
 | 4 | [AOA Chapter - 4](https://github.com/Amey-Thakur/ANALYSIS-OF-ALGORITHM-AND-ANALYSIS-OF-ALGORITHM-LAB/blob/main/THE%20WALL/AOA_Chapter-4.pdf) | Graph algorithms and NP-completeness |

-> 💝 **Special Thanks**: These meticulously crafted notes by Mega were instrumental in understanding complex algorithmic concepts.
-Her dedication to creating comprehensive study materials and willingness to share knowledge made a significant difference in our learning journey.
-Her clear explanations and organized approach to presenting difficult topics helped not just me, but countless students navigate the intricacies of algorithm analysis.
-Thank you, Mega, for your invaluable contribution to our academic success!
+> 💝 **Special Thanks**: A heartfelt thank you to Mega for her constant support, patience, and clarity throughout this journey.
+Learning alongside her made a real difference, not only because she explained concepts so clearly, but because she truly cared about understanding them together.
+Her thoughtful approach to teaching, openness to discussion, and steady encouragement turned challenges into meaningful learning moments.
+This work reflects the growth that came from learning side by side.
+Thank you, Mega, for everything you shared and taught along the way.

 ---